CFIUS & FOCI

 Recent representative matters:

-• Assisted a U.S.-based government contractor in connection with its acquisition by a Japanese company and related CFIUS issues, including CFIUS mitigation plan compliance and meetings with CFIUS Department of Defense monitors.
+• A U.S.-based defense contractor in connection with its acquisition by a Japanese company, including CFIUS mitigation plan compliance and meetings with Department of Defense monitors;

 Recent Articles: